 Kelly Smith MBE is a legend in women's football.
-She is England's all-time top goal scorer and six-time Women's FA Cup winner with Arsenal Ladies.
+She is England's all-time top goal scorer and six-time Women's FA Cup winner with Arsenal Women.

 Her journey to the top of women's football didn't come easily.
 But Kelly had one crucial supporter – her dad, Bernard.

 Bernard is among the 50% of UK dads who encourage their daughters to play football, according to research commissioned by SSE.

 We spoke to Kelly and Bernard about how they built a lasting bond through football.
 Their story shows how important a dad's support is, even if he doesn't realise how much of an influence he's had.

 Kelly started playing football at age five or six, and showed promise early on.
 Bernard says she “just had something a little extra”, and committed herself to strengthen any weaknesses in her game.

 They spent hours together in the car going to and from games in those early days, talking about “anything and everything”.
 Bernard credits the trips with their strong bond, and Kelly says the car became "her little safe haven" with her dad.

 Their investments paid off, and Kelly was offered a scholarship to play football in America aged just 16.
 Although he was sad to see his daughter leave, Bernard supported her, knowing it was the step Kelly had to take to make it as a professional.